 Starting your own business involves money, many hours of hard effort, patience, and the awareness that you may not make much money in the first year or two, or your firm may collapse altogether.
 According to Entrepreneur magazine, around 30% of small firms fail within the first two years, and half die by the fifth year.

 Despite these grim statistics, tens of thousands of people establish their enterprises each year.
 Understanding some of the main motivations that motivate entrepreneurs to go alone can help you determine whether becoming your boss is worth the risk.

-If you’ve been toying with the idea of starting a business, now could be a perfect moment to take the plunge.
+If you’ve been toying with starting a business, now could be a perfect moment to take the plunge.
 This article may help you determine whether you should transition from employee to entrepreneur.

 Becoming an entrepreneur is not a fairy tale; it is a significant change in one’s way of life.
 It is also quite different and often more challenging than working for a corporation.